NiryoRobotics/pyniryo/docs/source/vision/image_processing_overview.rst

-The implemented function to realize these operations is :func:`~.vision.image_functions.biggest_contours_finder` which takes a Black & White image, and extract biggest (in term of area) contours from it
+The implemented function to realize these operations is :func:`~.vision.image_functions.biggest_contours_finder` which takes a Black & White image, and extract the biggest (in term of area) contours from it

 The code to extract and draw the 3 biggest contours from an image is the following : ::